Opinion: Only losers at the caucuses in Iowa | DW | 04.02.2020

-The people of Iowa voted on their presidential candidates — but the results are still to come.
+The people of Iowa have met to choose their preferred presidential candidates — but the results are still to come.
 It’s a disastrous flop for Iowa and the Democrats, writes Carla Bleiker from Des Moines.

 Experts called it a debacle.
-There were serious problems with the counting and transfer of results for the Iowa Caucus, the first contest in the US presidential primary.
+There were serious problems with the counting and transfer of results for the Iowa Caucus, the first state to weigh in on choosing party nominees for the November presidential election.
 At 10 p.m. there were still no official figures from any of the constituencies.

-Four years ago, 90 percent of the constituencies had already reported their results by that time.
+Four years ago, 90% of precincts had already reported results by that time.
 Even at midnight, observers were still waiting in vain.
 The Democratic Party in Iowa failed to provide detailed feedback on why the process had dragged on so long.
 One statement vaguely spoke of "quality control” issues in reporting the results.

 Read more: Data wars target omnipresent American voter

-The app, with which the voluntary constituency leaders were supposed to use to transmit the results to the party headquarters in Iowa, didn't work properly.
-The volunteers were theoretically able to give their numbers over the phone.
+The app, with which the voluntary constituency leaders were supposed to use to transmit the results to the party headquarters did not work properly.
+The caucuses, almost entirely staffed by volunteers, had planned that precinct captains could also theoretically give their numbers over the phone.
 But at least one volunteer reported that he had been on hold for over an hour.
-While he was live on CNN, someone at party headquarters picked up the phone - but then hung up before the volunteer had a chance to report his results.
+While he was live on CNN, someone at party headquarters picked up the phone — but then hung up before the volunteer had a chance to report precinct results.

 The constituency leaders have to count by hand so-called "Presidential Preference Cards", which are filled in by participants after they have placed themselves in the corner of the Caucus room allocated to their candidate.
 Only then can the volunteers calculate how many of the delegates their constituency provides each candidate.